jqwik-team/jqwik/docs/user-guide.md

     `ArbitraryProvider.provideForArbitraries()` instead
   - If more than one provider fits a given type, one of the will be chosen randomly
+- `Arbitraries.defaultFor()` will randomly choose one arbitrary if there is more than one fitting registered arbitrary provider

 ### 0.8.12